phuang1024/piano_vis/README.md

     * ...
 4. Optional: Add an audio file (will use the latest set audio)
     * `video.set_audio(path)`
+    * Your system must have FFMpeg to be able to export with audio.
 5. Export video
     * `video.export("path.mp4")`
     * The exporting process will take a while.